| Written by Mark Buzinkay

 The benefits of automation

 The first major push for port automation came in the 1990s as global trade surged.
 This led to a need for more efficient intermodal equipment and trained labour.
 However, with the advent of information technologies, it became possible to integrate physical and informational systems, which made automation possible.
-In combination with growing ship sizes, this has encouraged ports to improve their productivity, namely throughput and ship turnaround time.
+Growing ship sizes have encouraged ports to improve their productivity, namely throughput and ship turnaround time.
 As a result, automated ports are now able to handle 30% more traffic than standard terminals.
 Automation has thus changed the global logistics landscape by making it more efficient and effective.

 There are many benefits to automating the process of container handling at ports.
 Automation can help improve the efficiency of port operations and reduce the risk of delays and accidents.
 By tracking the movement of containers within the port area, automation can help to ensure that they are handled safely and efficiently.
 This ultimately helps to improve the flow of goods within the entire supply chain in general, in the port in particular.